papagorgio23/AISports_Chatbot/data/nlu.md

 - you are a bot right
 - aren't you a bot
 - are you a robot or something?
+- I feel like you aren't even human

 ## intent:acknowledge
 - ok